jaxonwang/crayfish/README.md

 [X10-url]: http://x10-lang.org/

-## What is APGAS (Asynchronous Partitioned global address space)?
+## What is APGAS?
-APGAS  (Asynchronous Partitioned global address space) is a parallel programming model targeting the productivity of parallel programming.
+APGAS (Asynchronous Partitioned Global Address Space) is a parallel programming model targeting the productivity of parallel programming.
 It was first implemented by the programming language X10.
 More details can be found on [wiki][gpas-url].
 When it comes to Crayfish, Rust's async/await now is extended to a remote process by using Crayfish's macro `at`:
 [//]: # (TODO: link to the API doc)
 ```rust
 use crayfish;